Old3n/Cancer-Prediction/README.md

 # Predict-Cancer
- Using Python and Randomforest algorithm to detect cancer
+ Using Python and Randomforest algorithm to detect cancer based on small dataset